Korentic/Aplx/README.md

 ## NEXT?

 Its a little surprise but to be honest, its quite big, i have been working on it from V1.6, yes, V1.7 was in development even when V1.6 was still being made..
 A little hint.. its another MASSIVE update, and last ever version for V1.x, because, next, IS V2, HELL YEAHH!
+After careful consideration, V1.7, will infact be the FINAL CLI (Terminal) version, and this repository will no longer get updates.
+Apologies for this news..

 ### Model Switcher